Skip to main content

 Ngai Ngai (Grilled River Fish)

-Fresh river fish (tilapia, capitaine, or others) grilled whole over charcoal.
-Served with pili pili sauce, lemon, and salt.
-Smoky, crispy skin with tender, flaky meat.
-Popular along Congo River and lakeside areas.
-Best enjoyed fresh at riverside maquis.
+Fresh river fish (tilapia, capitaine, and others) grilled whole over charcoal until the skin crisps and smokes while the flesh stays tender and flaky.
+It arrives with pili pili sauce, lemon, and salt.
+You'll see it along the Congo River and the lakes, and it tastes best fresh at a riverside maquis.

 Regional Specialties & Local Favorites